johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ----

-## 6th/Mar/2025 Update
+## 17th/Mar/2025 Update

-- Sketches in the Nano folder have been updated, They can be used with the R4 Nano board but I have not tested them.
+- Sketches in the Nano folder have been updated, The servo sketches can be used with the R4 Nano board but I have not tested them.

 ----